jmonasterio/AceWinforms/README.md

 Why do this?
 Because it's hard to find a free WinForms editor control with a BSD license.
 The ace javascript library, and this user control are both BSD.

+Here is a screenshot of Winforms sample app:

 ![Alt text](/screenshot.jpg "Screenshot.jpg")